Experience Curve (Economics) – Definition

 • Shared experience effects – When similar goods and services share common operation and functions, the efficiency achieved from one product may be applied to other product as well.
 And, hence, experience curve effects are reinforced.

-See also Empirical Testing - Definition
+See also Gross National Product - Definition

 References for Experience Curve